 Flagler Beach is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 5,160 people and three constituent neighborhoods, Flagler Beach is the 281st largest community in Florida.
+With a population of 5,279 people and three constituent neighborhoods, Flagler Beach is the 281st largest community in Florida.

-Telecommuters are a relatively large percentage of the workforce: 18.77% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.75% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small city, Flagler Beach doesn't have a public transportation system that people use for their commute.

-The education level of Flagler Beach citizens is very high relative to the national average among all cities (21.84%): 34.63% of adults in Flagler Beach have a bachelor's degree or even advanced degree.
+The education level of Flagler Beach citizens is very high relative to the national average among all cities (21.84%): 35.67% of adults in Flagler Beach have a bachelor's degree or even advanced degree.

-The per capita income in Flagler Beach in 2018 was $39,431, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
-This equates to an annual income of $157,724 for a family of four.
+The per capita income in Flagler Beach in 2018 was $43,402, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
+This equates to an annual income of $173,608 for a family of four.
 However, Flagler Beach contains both very wealthy and poor people as well.

 The people who call Flagler Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Flagler Beach residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Flagler Beach include English, German, Irish, Italian, and Scottish.